I decided to do a review of Walmart Grocery Pickup because I just can’t stay silent about how awesome it is!

 You can say goodbye to that problem too.

 When you order online, you can see exactly how much you’re going to spend.
 Got a little excited about those Twizzler’s on sale?
-It only takes a couple clicks to remove those 14 packages after you see that you’re actually over-budget.
+It only takes a couple clicks to remove that little impulse purchase after you see that you’re actually over-budget.

 Not that I’ve done that.